Alcohol Server Training Program

 The current program has a goal of 1,750 persons per year trained in all programs.

 The program must also be available across Wyoming and furnished free of charge.
-In the last four years we have well exceeded our goals.
+We have well exceeded our goals.

 Why isn’t this training mandatory for all Wyoming liquor retailers?